ctlong12/React-Social-Platform/README.md

 ## Overview
 The React-Social-Platform demonstrates an understanding of the MERN/MEAN stack.
 The project is a simple social platform called Developer Connector.
-Although only a concept, Developer COnnecter is a robust social media platform built with MongoDB, Express, React, Redux, and Node.js.
+Although only a concept, Developer Connecter is a robust social media platform built with MongoDB, Express, React, Redux, and Node.js.

 ## Features